carpedm20/emoji/README.rst

     >>> print(emoji.demojize("Unicode is tricky 😯".decode('utf-8'), delimiters=(" __", "__ ")))
     Unicode is tricky __hushed_face__:

 2) **Return a list of emoji infos**.

 Return a list of dictionaries, where the following infos are encoded:

-    * The location
+* The CLDR Short Name
 * The emoji unicode
-    * The CLDR Short Name
+* The location span

-*Note that the location is a span of indices (where the emoji charaters start and where they end) as some emojis are composed of more then one unicode charater.*
+*Note: some emojis are composed of more than one Unicode charaters.*

 .. code-block:: python